 You’ll also notice Lear’s protagonists and antagonists bare their buttocks (literally) at the Old Vic’s audience with little reason and even less restraint in an interpretation of the work that has seemingly retained the bawdy, crowd-baiting manner that existed when the original play did the rounds at rough inn-houses back in the 1600s.
 Namely, Gloucester’s two sons the legitimate Egdar and illegitimate Edmund.
 Harry Melling (Edgar) is a wonderful actor and you’ll pick that up from his first few lines even before you’ve worked out he’s Edgar!
 You see, he plays a heavily disguised character who shifts just as much in costume as manner with Melling underscoring each transition with schizophrenic fervour.

 Here again, Rhys Ifans is similarly empowered as Lear’s personal jester – and you’ll easily pick out a Fool dressed in a Superman costume and wearing Converse trainers.
 It’s wonderful to watch an unperturbed Glenda Jackson characterisation of Lear let him grab centre stage.
 The Fool has little respect for her royal bearing when his ramblings are in full flow and laced with counsel, as they are.
 She somehow regards him as a harmless, curious little pet who she enjoys seeing misbehave.
-His sly digs at her draw gasps from her courtiers ( and even the audience) but you’re not surprised when she waves him away with the contempt he deserves:
+His sly digs at her drew gasps from her courtiers ( and even the audience) but you’re not surprised when she waves him away with the contempt he deserves:

 FOOL (To King Lear): You‘re not supposed to get old until you‘re wise.